Film Brief 1

 Film Brief 4

-art house feature to appeal to adult audiences.
+An art house feature to appeal to adult audiences.
 Your film should appear to be based on an actual event in the last 2 years.

 (Opening to Elephant, Milk, Che etc)